-To do this, the Paris Agreement envisaged a rapid decarbonization of the world energy system, relying on both emissions reductions and removal of atmospheric CO2, “so as to achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century”.
+To do this, the governments agreed to a rapid decarbonization of the world energy system, relying on both emissions reductions and the removal of atmospheric CO2, “so as to achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century”.
 But global emissions are still rising, and existing government pledges continue to fall short.
-A recent report by the Intergovernmental Panel on Climate Change (IPCC) found that achieving the 1.5°C goal requires halving emissions within ten years, as well as removing substantial amounts of CO2 from the atmosphere in order to reach global negative emissions within the second half of this century.

-Given the challenging scale of reductions and removals necessary to attain the temperature goal in the Paris Agreement, a number of scientists are suggesting that Solar Radiation Modification (SRM) could be an option to buy more time in the event of temperatures exceeding the Paris goals – but this potential benefit must be weighed against its many risks, both known and unknown.
+Given the scale of the challenge, a number of scientists are suggesting that Solar Radiation Modification (SRM) could be an option to buy more time in the event of temperatures exceeding the Paris goals.
+But this potential benefit must be weighed against its many risks, both known and unknown.

-While work on SRM is mostly limited to computer models and academic papers, there are plans for the near future to begin an outdoor experiment related to one particular approach, known as stratospheric aerosol injection (SAI).
+While work on SRM is mostly limited to computer models and academic papers, there is some small-scale experimentation underway on efforts to restore Arctic sea ice, and there are plans for the near future to begin an outdoor experiment related to one particular approach, known as Stratospheric Aerosol Injection (SAI).
 According to the IPCC: “although some SRM measures may be theoretically effective in reducing an overshoot, they face large uncertainties and knowledge gaps as well as substantial risks and institutional and social constraints to deployment related to governance, ethics, and impacts on sustainable development”.

-As the effects of temperature rise become more apparent, there is concern that some actors could go ahead with research and even deployment of solar radiation modification unilaterally, and without governance.
-This could cause very serious problems for global ecosystems and the environment, as well as triggering potential conflicts.
+As the effects of temperature rise become more apparent, there is concern that some actors could go ahead with research and even deployment of some forms of solar radiation modification unilaterally, and without governance.
+Depending on the scale and impact of the technology, this could cause very serious problems for global ecosystems and the environment, as well as triggering potential conflicts.

-Why are many people reluctant to consider geoengineering?
+Why are many people reluctant to consider emerging climate technologies?

-One of the biggest concerns surrounding both large-scale Carbon Dioxide Removal (CDR) and Solar Radiation Modification (SRM) is the potential for “moral hazard”.
-This is the risk that the potential existence of additional measures to tackle climate change could divert interest away from the immediate priority of reducing carbon dioxide emissions.
+One of the biggest concerns surrounding emerging large-scale Carbon Dioxide Removal (CDR) and Solar Radiation Modification (SRM) approaches is the potential for “moral hazard”.
+This is the risk that the potential existence of additional measures to tackle climate change could divert efforts away from essential existing mitigation activities.

-Other overarching concerns include a focus on technological solutions to what may primarily be a socio-economic problem, and the risk of stepping into areas which many people consider to be outside the realm of human responsibility (‘playing God’).
+Other overarching concerns include a focus on technological solutions to what may primarily be a socio-economic problem, and the risk of stepping into areas which many people consider to be outside the realm of human responsibility (e.g. ‘playing God’).

-While some critics argue for a ban on all geoengineering field experiments and deployment, other observers assert that premature rejection of these technologies could end up being as risky for the well-being of people and the ecosystem we depend on as might their premature use.
+While some critics argue for a ban on all field experiments and deployment of large-scale interventions in the earth system, other observers assert that premature rejection of emerging technologies and approaches could be as risky for the well-being of people and ecosystems as their premature use.

-What is the current legal status of geoengineering?
+What is the legal status of emerging climate technologies?

 While some elements exist for the international governance of large-scale Carbon Dioxide Removal and Solar Radiation Modification, they are neither sufficient nor in force globally.
-Overall, there is no effective, comprehensive and universally accepted framework governing the research, testing and possible use of large-scale Carbon Dioxide Removal or Solar Radiation Modification.
+Overall, there is no effective, comprehensive and universally accepted framework governing the research, testing and possible use of either large-scale Carbon Dioxide Removal or Solar Radiation Modification approaches.

 - Existing provisions under the UNFCCC, the Kyoto Protocol and the Paris Agreement address some aspects of governing large-scale Carbon Dioxide Removal, but many key governance gaps and challenges still need to be addressed;

-- Some decisions under the Convention on Biological Diversity have established a framework for considering the use of geoengineering;
+- Some decisions under the Convention on Biological Diversity have provided guidance for considering the use of “geoengineering”;

 - Amendments to the London Convention/London Protocol have addressed marine geoengineering, such as ocean fertilization, in a risk management framework.

-Given the potentially planetary-wide effects of these approaches, it’s essential that this governance gap be closed, and that there be a transparent, inclusive public discussion on how the world governs geoengineering.
+Given the potentially planetary-wide effects of some of these approaches, it is essential that the current governance gaps be closed, and that there be transparent, inclusive public discussions on how the world governs emerging climate technologies.

-- Governance of Solar Radiation Modification.
-C2G2 will catalyse international agreements to help prevent the deployment of Solar Radiation Modification unless (i) the risks and potential benefits are sufficiently understood, and (ii) international governance frameworks are agreed.
+C2G seeks to catalyse the creation of effective governance for solar radiation modification, including the creation of international agreements to prevent the deployment of technologies with global impact, such as Stratospheric Aerosol Injection, unless (i) the risks and potential benefits are sufficiently understood, and (ii) international governance frameworks are agreed.

-Who needs to be involved in the debate on geoengineering governance?
+Who needs to be involved in the governance of emerging climate technologies?

 - Scientific and Academic Community.
-Scientists and academics have driven the debate on geoengineering for the past decade, and published hundreds of papers.
-The UK Royal Society and the US National Academies of Sciences have recommended that geoengineering needs to be governed.
-For the most part, however, this debate has been concentrated in a small number of countries.
+Scientists and academics have driven the debate on emerging climate technologies for the past decade, and published hundreds of papers.
+The UK Royal Society and the US National Academies of Sciences have recommended that any large-scale intentional interventions in the earth system would need to be governed.
+Until recently, this debate was concentrated in a small number of countries.

 - Civil society organisations (CSOs), including environmental groups.
 Following the IPCC Special Report on Global Warming of 1.5°C, a growing number of CSOs are addressing the potential risks and benefits of large-scale carbon dioxide removal, including how to govern it.
 There has been more reluctance, however, to initiate debate on solar radiation modification.
 If CSOs want to ensure their voices are heard, it makes sense to get involved earlier rather than later in policy discussions, before others have framed the debate.

 - Faith Communities.
-Geoengineering touches on profound questions around humanity’s relationship to the environment and the cosmos.
+Some emerging climate technologies touch on profound questions around humanity’s relationship to the environment and the cosmos.
 For many people, this has been the province of religion rather than government or science; any serious discussion must include representatives from a wide range of religions and philosophies.

-- Governments and Intergovernmental Organizations (IOs).
-Governance of geoengineering needs to take place at multiple levels, nationally, regionally and internationally.
-Interest by governments and international organisations is growing following the IPCC special report on 1.5°C. This is driven by growing concern over the rising impacts of climate change, and insufficient global progress in limiting warming to 1.5–2°C. But more governments and IOs need to get involved, in order to build a comprehensive and effective governance framework.
+- Governments and Intergovernmental Organizations (IGOs).
+Governance of emerging climate technologies needs to take place at multiple levels, nationally, regionally and internationally.
+Interest by governments and international organisations is growing following the IPCC special report on global warming of 1.5°C. This is driven by growing concern over the rising impacts of climate change, and insufficient global progress in limiting it.
+But more governments and IGOs need to get involved, in order to build comprehensive and effective governance frameworks.

-- Media is likely to play a large role in public perceptions of geoengineering and its governance.
-Specialist and mainstream media interest in carbon dioxide removal has grown following the IPCC special report on 1.5°C, and as more societal players explore its potential.
-Solar radiation modification has remained more of a niche interest, but attention is growing and will rise further if decisions are made and experiments begin.
-On social media, there is widespread discussion of what many see as a ‘chemtrail conspiracy’.
+- Media.
+Journalists and social media influencers are likely to play a large role in public perceptions of emerging climate technologies and their governance.
+Specialist and mainstream media interest in carbon dioxide removal has grown following the IPCC special report, and as more societal players explore its potential.
+Solar radiation modification approaches have remained more of a niche interest, but attention is growing and will rise further if decisions are made and experiments begin.
+Social media has seen widespread discussion of the ‘chemtrail conspiracy theory’, in which people believe that powerful actors are already secretly engaged in deploying a form of Stratospheric Aerosol Injection.
 Scientists agree this conspiracy does not exist, but the belief that it does can influence the public debate.

 - Cultural Leaders.
-Geoengineering has not fully broken through into mainstream debate, but sci-fi movies from Hollywood as well as from China and reflect growing popular concern over climate change and poorly governed interventions to tackle it.
-Musicians, artists, writers and filmmakers have an important role in exploring the challenges of a geoengineered world.
+Emerging climate technologies are beginning to break through into popular culture, reflecting growing concern over climate change and poorly governed interventions to tackle it.
+Musicians, artists, writers and filmmakers have an important role in exploring the challenges of intentional large-scale interventions in the climate.

-- A growing number of entrepreneurs are creating start-up efforts to remove atmospheric CO2, often as offshoots from scientific work.
-Some corporations, including fossil fuel companies, are also exploring the development of CDR technologies, but for many, the business case has proved elusive, absent a price on carbon.
+- Private Sector.
+There are a growing number of start-up efforts to remove atmospheric CO2 and some corporations, including fossil fuel companies, are exploring the development of CDR technologies.
+The business case has proved elusive, however, absent a price on carbon.
 Policy incentives may be needed to scale up any technologies society deems sufficiently safe and acceptable.

-C2G2 does not consider geoengineering to be the same as weather modification, primarily due to differences in scale, duration and intent.
+C2G does not consider emerging climate technologies to be the same as weather modification, primarily due to differences in scale, duration and intent.

-At the same time, large-scale weather modification projects (or the aggregate effect of many weather modification activities) might have effects on regional climates, and lessons learned from their governance may have impacts on the governance of geoengineering as well.
+At the same time, large-scale weather modification projects (or the aggregate effect of many weather modification activities) might have effects on regional climates, and lessons learned from their governance may have impacts on the governance of emerging climate technologies as well.

 Is Carbon Dioxide Removal the same as Carbon Capture (and Storage)?